 Final Fantasy XI starts the player off with access to six core jobs: Warrior, Monk, White Mage, Black Mage, Red Mage and Thief.
 After achieving level 30 on any single job, the player is able to obtain quests to unlock advanced jobs including Paladin, Dark Knight, Beastmaster, Ranger, Bard, Summoner, Samurai, Ninja, Dragoon, Blue Mage, Corsair, Puppermaster, Dancer and Scholar.
 When an adventurer earns level 18 on any job they are able to take on a quest to earn a support job.
 A support job must be leveled independently of an adventurer's main job, but can be used in conjunction with a character's main job.
 The active support job will always be half the level of the active main job (for example: a warrior level 30, with a monk level 30 can set monk as their support job and become a Warrior30 / Monk15).

-As of December 2011, Final Fantasy XI was patched to reach the announced maximum level cap of 99, a marked jump from the original cap of 75 which lasted for nearly six years, until mid-2010.
+As of December 2011, Final Fantasy XI was patched to reach a maximum level cap of 99, a marked jump from the original cap of 75 which lasted for nearly six years, until mid-2010.

 Humes originated in the Bastok regions and they have grown to populate much of Vana’diel.
 Overall Humes have a good balance of every job and abilities.
 Having a virtually perfect balance of core statistics, they make the perfect race to play any job in the game, but likewise do not excel in any one class role.
 The Republic of Bastok gives its credits to the Humes for creating what it is today.